smbanasik/GarFishEngine/docs/june_report.md

 Below is a list of things that I'm unahppy with and should be addressed before I move on to adding text to the engine.

+**Addendum:** The core issues here come from a general file structure and scope of each file.
+Before we  address the issues below, let's solve this.

+We need to:
+- Reconsider our file prefixes and groupings, potentially swapping to a folder structure instead of a flat one.
+- Reconsider the scope of some files and classes within the files.
+- Adjust the file types to match more closely what they cover.

+### The list itself

 - vk_images should be renamed
 - The renderer class in vk_frames should be completed and the reliance on VKCore for the swapchain, frame data, and immediate frames should be moved to the renderer class.
   - We should consider the scope of the renderer class, what is it doing besides holding our frame data and swapchain?
 - The relationship between the ImageBufferAllocator and its allocations should be reworked, see the Later section
   - We should let the allocator handle deallocation and allow for the allocator to clear them early.